Static and spherically symmetric wormholes in metric-affine theories of gravity: Static and spherically symmetric wormholes

-where $\dd\Omega^2=\dd\theta^2+\sin^2\theta \dd\varphi^2$.
-Here $\Phi(r)$ and $b(r)$ are the \emph{redshift and shape functions}, respectively.
-Eq. (\ref{eq:MTmetric}) describes a two-parameters family of metrics depending only on $\Phi(r)$ and $b(r)$, which can be constructed to be traversable and stable.
-It is important to note that a WH solution can be assigned either $(i)$ \emph{a-priori}, namely a WH solution solving some field equations in a given gravity framework (see e.g., \cite{Lemos2003,Lobo2005,Varela2015,Capozziello2021}), or $(ii)$ \emph{a-posteriori}, meaning that it can be reconstructed via astrophysical methods through the fit of the observational data, once they will be observed (see e.g., \cite{Cardoso2019,Defalco2020WH,DeFalco2021,DeFalco2021WF,DeFalco2021EF,Defalco2023}).
+where $\dd\Omega^2=\dd\theta^2+\sin^2\theta \dd\varphi^2$, $\Phi(r)$ and $b(r)$ are the \emph{redshift and shape functions}, respectively.
+Equation (\ref{eq:MTmetric}) describes a two-parameter family of metrics depending only on $\Phi(r)$ and $b(r)$, which must be constructed to give a traversable and stable configuration.
+It is important to note that a WH solution can be assigned either $(i)$ \emph{a-priori}, namely by solving some field equations in a given gravity framework (see e.g., \cite{Lemos2003,Lobo2005,Varela2015,Capozziello2021}), or $(ii)$ \emph{a-posteriori}, meaning that it can be reconstructed via astrophysical methods through the fit of the observational data, once they will be discovred (see e.g., \cite{Cardoso2019,Defalco2020WH,DeFalco2021,DeFalco2021WF,DeFalco2021EF,Defalco2023}).

-Applying the definition of WH (i.e., a self-gravitating system having no horizons and singularities, and being stable and traversable) and requiring that it is asymptotically flat, the geometrical properties of metric \eqref{eq:MTmetric} are the following \cite{Morris1988}: \begin{enumerate} \item $\Phi(r)$ is a smooth and everywhere finite function in $\mathbb{R}$, with $\Phi(r)\to0$ as $r\to+\infty$; \item $b(r)$ is a smooth function in $\mathbb{R}$ with the additional constraints: (1) $b(r)\le r$ (for defining a proper radial distance $l$); (2) there is the presence of the \emph{WH throat} defined as the minimum radius such that $r_{\rm min}=b_0$ and $b(r_{\rm min})=b_0$; (3) $b'(r)<b(r)/r$ near the WH throat (\emph{flaring out condition}), where from now on the prime stays for the derivative with respect to $r$; (4) $b(r)/r\to0$ as $r\to+\infty$. \end{enumerate}
+We follow the definition of a WH (i.e., a self-gravitating system having no horizons and singularities, and being stable and traversable) and require that this object is asymptotically flat, because we want to model isolated gravitational sources.
+In addition, we consider that the WH solution is symmetric with respect to the WH mouth, which translates in having a symmetric geometry in the two universes.
+Given these premises, the geometrical properties of metric \eqref{eq:MTmetric} can be stated as follows \cite{Morris1988}: \begin{enumerate} \item defined the \emph{WH throat} with $r_{\rm min}$, $\Phi(r)$ is a smooth and everywhere finite function for all $r\ge r_{\rm min}$, with $\Phi(r)\to0$ as $r\to+\infty$.
+In other words, we require that it is non-singular through all over the two universes, as well as at the WH mouth; \item $b(r)$ is a smooth function for all $r\ge r_{\rm min}$ with the additional constraints: (1) $b(r)\le r$ (for defining a proper radial distance $l$); (2) the presence of the WH throat, defined as the minimum radius, implies $r_{\rm min}=b_0$ and $b(r_{\rm min})=b_0$; (3) $b'(r)<b(r)/r$ near the WH throat (\emph{flaring out condition}), where from now on the prime stays for the derivative with respect to $r$; (4) $b(r)/r\to0$ as $r\to+\infty$. \end{enumerate}

 The WH mass $M$ is defined, according to the Arnowitt, Deser, Misner (ADM) formalism, as the total mass of the system contained in the whole spacetime \cite{Visser1995}, i.e.,